muammar/mkchromecast/README.md

   versions of pychromecast.
 * When casting videos using the `node` backend, it is not possible to use neither the `--subtitle` nor the `--seek` flags.
+* When casting to Sonos the only codecs supported are: `mp3`, and `aac`.
+  I won't give `wma` support.
+Apparently there is a way to play `wav`, and `ogg` that I will try to implement later.

 ##### macOS